Non-Gaussian state teleportation with a nonlinear feedforward: Teleportation, linear and nonlinear

 \subsection{Deterministic regime}

 The teleportation protocol \cite{Furusawa1998,Pirandola2015} is the basic building block of cluster state computing. \rev{Usually, a homodyne measurement is used together with a linear feedforward.
 The outcoming state is processed via a Gaussian displacement operation that linearly depends on the homodyne measurement results.} \rev{Following the idea of cluster state computing, it is possible to consider also generalized measurements}, that enable not only \rev{the} transfer of quantum states but also their transformation \rev{\cite{Filip2005,Menicucci}}.
-Such measurements can include \rev{an} adjustable nonlinear feedforward that utilizes the measurement results in some more complex function.
+Such measurements can include \rev{an} adjustable nonlinear feedforward that utilizes the measurement results in some more complex function. \re{In the following, we discuss the nonlinear cubic transformation as the ideal fundamental limit, its implementation using the nonlinear feedforward as an experimentally available transformation and the canonical teleportation as the standard protocol for comparison. }

 A single step of the transfer, the canonical teleportation protocol itself, is schematically depicted in Fig. \ref{Schemata}c.
 The initial state in mode $Q$ interacts on a balanced beam splitter with mode $A$ of a two-mode entangled state. \rev{The modes $Q$ and $A$} are measured by a pair of homodyne detectors.
 The measured values are then used for the feedforward displacement operation on the remaining mode $B$ of the entangled state. \rev{Altogether, the canonical teleportation protocol transforms the initial quadrature operators as}